marekkoc/MCI-to-AD-Conversion-Predictors/README.md

 </table>
 <br>

 This balanced data approach ensured that demographic characteristics and participation duration were similarly distributed across both the training and test sets, enhancing the reliability of the model's performance evaluation.
-None of the subjects were present in both the training and test sets.

 A Random Forest algorithm was implemented with optimized hyperparameters through 10-fold cross-validation.
 Multiple interpretability approaches were applied to understand feature importance:
 - Gini importance from the Random Forest model